roymasad/peanut-stash/README.md

 * Color codded interactive prompts
 * Firebase realtime db security rules for autherization and access control of data
 * Public testing server with the project (read below notes)

+#### Config & troubleshooting

+peanut saves under $user/.peanuts its configuration files (login and custom server) In case of uses, such as using wrong custom server config, you can remove those files to reset it

 #### Must Read, Important Notes: